Madeira Islands: Weather Overview

 About Madeira Islands

 The Madeira Islands of Portugal are comprised of several islands.
 The two that are commonly inhabited are Madeira and Porto Santo, in addition to the uninhabited islands of the Desertas, and the Selvagens (Salvage Islands).
 Located southeast of Europe, northwest of the Canary Islands and directly west of Morocco, the Madeira Islands typically have ideal weather made up of warm summers and mild rain-filled winters.

-The location of the Madeira Islands in the Atlantic Ocean, and the volcanic origins, cause the islands to have a somewhat stable, spring-like, maritime climate year round, making it a popular tourism destination throughout the year.
+The location of the Madeira Islands in the Atlantic Ocean and the volcanic origins cause the islands to have a somewhat stable, spring-like, maritime climate year round, making it a popular tourist destination throughout the year.
 The geographic location and terrain of the Madeira Islands cause a lack of variation in the weather, with some regional differences that create microclimates.

 Typically in the summer months, July through October, the average temperature found on the Madeira Islands is a warm and inviting 24 degrees Celsius, while in the winter it averages a mild 18 degrees Celsius.

 Temperatures have been recorded as high as 37 degrees Celsius in the southwest, plummeting as low as 7 degrees Celsius in high mountainous altitudes.

 Northeastern Madeira Islands

 The northeast portion of the Madeira Islands is made up of Porto Santo Island.
 Porto Santo is both the northernmost and easternmost island in Madeira, and due to its geographic location, is affected by the Northeasterly Trade Wind.
 This wind gathers off the coast of Portugal and travels down to the Islands of Cape Verde.
 As the wind travels, it carries with it moisture and the early morning hours see big sea swells.